kevin-michael/kevin-michael/README.md

 Hey, great you're here :)

-I'm @kevin-michael, physisist, hobby engineer, linux enthusiast and lazy enough to automate useless tasks in just about tripple the time it would've taken.
+I'm @kevin-michael, physisist, hobby coder and engineer, linux enthusiast and lazy enough to automate useless tasks in just about tripple the time it would've taken.

-In my free time I learn about cyber security, physical simulations and sometimes AI too.
+In my free time I learn about cyber security, flutter development and sometimes AI too.
 Allways trying to improve my C++ skills of course!
 Other from that I'm pretty fluent in python I'd say, but who am I to judge.

-On my profile you'll find some of my poorly styled after work projects, or more like those where I wasn't to lazy to create a git repo.
+My public repos are pretty lame, sorry for that, but most of the times I am to lazy to actually use git for smaller projects and my gems are usually staying private.

 Have a good one! -K